 Q. How old do I have to be to collect a pension?

-If you have met the vesting requirements, you can start receiving your pension as early as age 55.
+If you have met the vesting requirements, you can start receiving your pension as early as age 55 for a service retirement.

 Q. What happens if I become too ill to continue working?

 You can get pension benefits at any age if you are too sick or disabled to work.
 Generally you must have 10 years of credited service.
 There is no service requirement if your disability is caused by an accident in the line of duty.

 Q. How much will my pension check be?